Baking a batch of fresh blueberry muffins is one of my favorite simple pleasures.

 I've been reading this week.
 Finding books a provocative companion.
 Words that illuminate and poke.
 Shared stories that send shivers of recognition, trigger anger, or tug one's soul (kicking and whining) into that impossible place- that place where you don't want to go.
 The stuff that scares you.
 Because it might be true.

 Reading a book about mothers and daughters at twenty is one thing.
 You bring to its wisdom your newly hatched self-hood, your fresh experience, your familial-infused expectations (and prejudices).
 The expectations, assumptions and dreams of a young woman.
 You are the heroine, the daughter starting out on your journey, looking at a long and winding road ahead.
 So you read.
 And listen.
 And play with ideas.
 You see what fits.
-And what doesn't.

 And then you stand, decades later, stirring blueberry muffin batter on a cloudless morning.
 And here, now, the words ring deeper.
 And the truth stings darker.
 There is a lifetime of days spiraling out beneath you and above you (because by now you know that time is not linear, or finite, like a string of numbers across a calendar).
 And the same words vibrate with a different meaning, engraved with experience and regret.
 The same words illuminate as if from a different light source.